A Globally Responsible Gateway Initiative

 The initiative is supported by a growing network of endorsing organizations.
 See the list of networks and associations helping make this happen shown under “Who is helping make this happen?” below.

-BEtp is an agile and ever-evolving initiative that might best be described as a “co-created, radically transparent, transformational journey”.
+BEtp is an agile and ever-evolving initiative that might best be described as a “co-created, radically transparent, transformative journey”.

 The initiative focuses on rapid, low-cost, and scalable changes, with no need for curriculum overhauls or administrative approval—just faculty taking ownership of their courses and responsibility for our shared future.